Refractive Lens Exchange

 Benefits of Refractive Lens Exchange

 Nearsightedness, farsightedness, astigmatism, and presbyopia are vision conditions often caused by the eye’s natural crystalline lens losing its ability to focus clearly on what we see.
-Refractive Lens Exchange can improve these conditions and diminish your reliance on glasses and contacts by replacing the natural lens with an artificial lens.
+Refractive lens exchange can improve these conditions and diminish your reliance on glasses and contacts by replacing the natural lens with an artificial lens.
 This advanced intraocular lens (lens implant) procedure can often be very beneficial for patients with very thin corneas or corneal conditions that exclude them from candidacy for laser vision correction.
-RLE can also be used for early cataract treatment.
+RLE can also be used for early treatment of cataracts.
 In addition, patients who have lens implants eliminate the risk of developing cataracts later in life.

 What to Expect During the RLE Procedure